benkulcsar/newswatch/README.md

 To enhance dashboard performance, the data tables are partitioned by date, and Google's [BI Engine](https://cloud.google.com/bigquery/docs/bi-engine-intro) is used for faster query processing.

-To reduce noise in the charts and present smoother trends, a moving average of word frequencies is calculated.
+To reduce noise in the charts and present smoother trends, a moving average of word frequencies is calculated over the last 24 hours.
 This calculation runs hourly through a scheduled [query](terraform/bigquery_moving_avg.sql).

 # Runbook

-## Manually executing lambda functions for backfilling
+## Manually executing AWS lambda functions for backfilling

+This requires AWS credentials.

 ```shell
 ./src/scripts/run_lambda.sh <start-date> <end-date> <region> <function-name> <s3-bucket> <s3-prefix>